-Line 1 displays the Squawk code and the F1 shows the pulse width of the reply F1 pulse where a Hex number between 7 to A is normal.
+Line 1 displays the Squawk code and the F1 shows the pulse width of the reply F1 pulse where a Hex number between 7 to B is normal.
 Line 2 displays the reply percentage.
-If all interrogations result in a good reply to the AV-15 then 100% is shown.
-To stop Mode-A testing and select a different test, press and hold the center button down until the blue LED goes off or blinks.
+If all interrogations result in a good reply to the AV-17 then 100% is shown.
+To stop Mode-A testing and select a different test, press and hold the center button down until the red LED goes off or blinks.
 The power switch will also work but any saved mode-S address info will be lost.
+To calculate received pulse width (hex number)50nS.
+For example; Hex A=10 so 1050nS=500nS or 0.5uS width.